mShaldzhiyan/img_scrapping/readme.md

     I was able to collect ~1500 images of person in clothes and ~400 images of clothes without a person.
     'no_person' folder consists of images without humans.
     'person' folder consists of images with humans.
     Some images without person were placed in person folder, but none of images with person were placed in no_person folder.
+    Dataframe with metadata is inside df.pkl file.

 Extras:
     Some pictures i scraped were not images (videos for example), so i wrote cleaner.ipynb that cleans that up with help of PIL library and places them in 'not_images' folder.
     I also wrote cleaner_keras.ipynb script, which utilises EfficientNetV2B3 pretrained on imagenet and finetuned on items previously parsed (all no_person items and ~50% of person items which i was sure contained humans) to scan 'person' folder and move suspicious items to folder named 'suspicious'.
+I uploaded finetuned model as 'cleaning_model.h5'
     Dataset i provided keeps both of this folders in folder '_extras'.

 # Part 2